aks010/stockMarket-react/README.md

 # STOXAPP

-A platform to create manage and analyze stocks, ipos within the stock exhanges and sectors.
+A platform to create, manage and analyze stocks, sectors, stock exhanges and ipos.

 ## Checkout Directly